Summer Jobs at Red Horse Mountain Ranch

 What we’re looking for

 We’re looking for individuals who want a working experience, not just a job.
 We’re looking for individuals with self starter attitudes, who know the value of being a strong member of a team and who enjoy hospitality and care.
-We’re looking for those with experience and enjoy teaching, and those who have a heart for hospitality but need training.
-A Staff member who lives on a ranch must have a flexible attitude and have the expectation to help in any area of the ranch operations.
-And staff should love the outdoors.
+We’re looking for those with experience and enjoy teaching, and those who have a heart for hospitality (even if they may need some training).
+Our team members must have a positive attitude, flexible midnset, and have the expectation to help in any area of the ranch operations.
+Of course, a love for the outdoors is also a must.

 Housing & Meals

 Generally, seasonal employees will live on the ranch in our employee housing much like a co-ed dorm.
 Each employee will have a roommate.
-There is a large common area with a large men’s and lady’s bathroom.
+There is a large common area with separate men’s and lady’s bathrooms.
 Meals are provided during your work days, approximately 5 days per week.
-The chef’s will make you’re breakfast to order, lunch is usually a buffet and served with a salad bar, and dinners are also buffet with at least two proteins.
-Staff who have food allergies should make sure the chefs can take care of them prior to accepting a position.
-Usually, food allergies are not an issue.
+The chef’s will make your breakfast to order, lunch is usually a buffet and served with a salad bar, and dinners are also buffet with at least two proteins.
+Staff who have food allergies should make sure to let us no prior to accepting a position, but it should not be an issue.
+We cater to all food preferences including vegan, vegetarian and gluten free or anyting else you can imagine.

 Work Days & Days Off

-Each position has it’s own requirements of work on the ranch.
-Depending on your position, you should expect anywhere between 40-50 hours per week scheduled during 5 days.
-As a general rule, the ranch management attempts to make sure everyone has 2 days off a week, but we can’t always guarantee.
-Staff who are wanting to make more can usually pick up extra or additional work on the ranch.
-We highly recommend telling you’re interviewer that you’d be interested in additional work.
-Should you accept extra work, we do ask you’ll maintain this through the entire summer.
+Each position on the ranch has its own requirements.
+Depending on your position, you should expect to work 5 days each week and anywhere between 40-50 hours per week.
+As a general rule, the ranch management attempts to make sure every team member has 2 days off a week, but we can’t always guarantee.
+Staff who are wanting to make extra income can usually pick up extra shifts.
+There is always work to be done!
+We highly recommend telling you’re interviewer if you’d be interested in additional work.

-The ranch attempts to be flexible as possible, but additional time off during the summer is rare.
+The ranch attempts to be as flexible as possible, but additional time off during the summer, other than the usual scheduled off days, is rare.
 We staff conservatively to allow our pay to be as good as possible.
-Staff missing shifts at anytime during the summer means other staff need to pick up your work.

-When you’re hired, you’ll also be given a end of season bonus to provide an incentive to finish your summer.
-After you’ve been offered a position, you’ll receive a letter from the ranch manager explaining more about being on the ranch.
+After you’ve been offered a position, you’ll receive a letter from the ranch manager with your pay rate and explaining more about living and working on the ranch.
+The letter will also detail your proposed end of season bonus that we provide as an incentive to finish the entire guest season.
 We highly recommend you take time to read through the letter and make sure you understand everything.
 If you have any questions, this is the time to call the ranch and get answers.

 Uniforms & What you’ll need